Performing Animals Registration

-If you would like to register as a performing animals business, the application forms and information you need may be found here.
+If you would like to register as a performing animals business, please download the application forms and information.
+Please also view the current fees.

 If you have any queries or concerns about a performing animal, please call us so that we can investigate and take action as necessary.
 We can also look at standards of care for performing animals generally using our powers under Animal Welfare Act.

 A police officer or officer of the local authority may make a complaint to the local magistrates' court if they feel that animals have been subject to cruelty.